 Roll and Cut the Buns

-Punch down the dough.
-Transfer to a lightly greased surface (I just sprayed a little cooking spray on my countertop) and roll into a 16x21 inch rectangle.
+- Punch down the dough.
+Transfer to a lightly greased surface (I just sprayed a little cooking spray on my countertop) and roll into a 16×21 inch rectangle.

-Leaving a 1-inch border at one of the short ends, spread the dough evenly with the ⅓ cup softened butter.
-Sprinkle the brown sugar and cinnamon evenly over the buttered area of the dough.
-Be sure to carry the filling all the way out to the edges except on the one-inch border.
+- Leaving a 1-inch border at one of the short ends, spread the dough evenly with the 1/3 cup softened butter.

-Cut the dough into 12 equal slices and place the buns in a lightly greased 9x13 pan.
+- Cut the dough into 12 equal slices and place the buns in a lightly greased 9×13 pan.

 Let the Buns Rise